 Thousands of people will claim that they have the same knowledge and experience that you do.
 You will need to stand out and set yourself apart with proof of your expertise (e.g., through writing and speaking), validated experience (Linkedin helps here), and testimonials and recommendations (which are invaluable when they are from other reputable people).

 Who are you?

 For this third type of business, you must have achieved a degree of visible and recognized success.
-I will admit that this is the hardest business to build of the three, and not everyone will be able to do it.
+I will admit that this is the most challenging business to build of the three, and not everyone will be able to do it.
 It goes beyond what you can make or do, or even what you know.
 It is based on who you are, your career and life path, your notable success, and the resulting lifestyle you now enjoy.

 Think Oprah, Tim Ferriss, Kimra Luna, Tony Robbins, and Tai Lopez.
-Their fans don’t just want to learn from them, they want to become them.
+Their fans don’t just want to learn from them; they want to become them.
 They want to follow in their footsteps.

 This type of business isn’t about hiring such people to create a good or provide a service.
 They are beyond that.
-This isn’t even really about paying to learn what they know.
+This business isn’t even really about paying to learn what they know.
 The implied sales pitch is more like this:

 “Do you see my success?
 Do you want my lifestyle?
 Read my story.
 This is my rise from rags to riches.
 Attend my event, buy my book, and discover how you can follow in my footsteps to achieve my success and become the next me.”

 Ok, we’re not going to be the next Oprah.
 But, don’t get discouraged.
 This third business is achievable for folks like you and me.
 You will need to focus on your niche and find your 1,000 true fans, but it doesn’t have to happen overnight (which is a good thing, because it won’t happen overnight).